space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 This adds lines for the programmers to read without adding any value.

-#### Rotted Comments
+#### 3.2 Rotted Comments
-One major issue with comments is that they rot.
+One major issue with comments is that they rot with time.
 Before writing a comment, make sure that this comment will still be relevant after the code passes through a lot of changes.

->>>>>>> f11aa33...
-Add section on comments
+#### 3.3 Todos
+Do not write any `Todo` comments.
+These get easily lost and forgotten.
+Open an issue instead.

-### Meaningful names
+### 4. Meaningful names

 With the function that we improved above there is still a glaring issue :